alwaysdata/documentation/backups/restore-a-site/index.en.md

 1. Choose the required date,
     {{< fig "images/admin-panel_restoration.en.png" "Administration interface: restore backups - step 1" >}}

-2. Then check the one or more databases and/or directories required.
+2. Then check the one or more databases and/or directories required [^1].
     {{< fig "images/admin-panel_restoration-site.en.png" "Administration interface: restore backups - step 2" >}}

 {{% notice warning %}}